CrazyRobMiles/ROS-Intro/README.md

 ```
 sudo apt-get install code
 ```
 This will take a little while.
 Note that you can't run code from the command line, you'll need to be using a windowed environment.
 You can plug your monitor, keyboard and mouse into your Pi and do this directly, but you might find it more convenient to use remote desktop and link to your Pi over the network.
+So let's set that up.
 ### Enable remote desktop
 Remote desktop makes it very easy to work with your Pi.
 You'll need to download and install VNC Viewer onto your computer, but it means that you can get full graphical control over your computer remotely.
 The Pi display appears in a window on your desktop and you can use your mouse and keyboard to interact with your Pi.
 1. Start raspi-config: